History of Brisbane: Free settlement

 As a penal colony, Brisbane did not permit the erection of private settlements nearby for many years.
 As the inflow of new convicts steadily declined, the population dropped.
 From the early 1830s the British government questioned the suitability of Brisbane as a penal colony.
 Allan Cunningham's discovery of a route to the fertile Darling Downs in 1828, the commercial pressure to develop a pastoral industry, and increasing reliance on Australian wool, as well as the expense of transporting goods from Sydney, were the major factors contributing to the opening of the region to free settlement.
 In 1838, the area was opened up for free settlers, as distinct from convicts.
 An early group of Lutheran missionaries from Germany were granted land in what is now the north side suburb of Nundah.

 In 1839 the first three surveyors, Dixon, Stapylton and Warner arrived in Moreton Bay to prepare the land for greater numbers of European settlers by compiling a trigonometrical survey.
 From the 1840s, settlers took advantage of the abundance of timber in local forests.
 Once cleared, land was quickly utilized for grazing and other farming activities.
 The convict colony eventually closed.

+In 1841, the Brisbane River reached over eight metres above normal during major floods in Brisbane.
+The flood caused extensive damage to the colony.

 The free settlers did not recognise local aboriginal ownership and were not required to provide compensation to the Turrbal aboriginals.
 Some serious affrays and conflicts ensued—most notably resistance activities of Yilbung, Dundalli, Ommuli, and others.
 Yilbung, in particular, sought to extract regular rents from the white population on which to sustain his people, whose resources had been heavily depleted by the settlers.
 By 1869, many of the Turrbal had died from gunshot or disease, but the Moreton Bay Courier makes frequent mention of local indigenous people who were working and living in the district.
 In fact, between the 1840s and 1860s, the settlement relied increasingly on goods obtained by trade with aboriginals—firewood, fish, crab, shellfish—and services they provided such as water-carrying, tree-cutting, fencing, ring-barking, stock work and ferrying.
-Some Turrbal escaped the region with the help of Thomas Petrie, who gave his name to the suburb of Petrie in the Moreton Bay region north of Brisbane.
+Some Turrbal escaped the region with the help of Thomas Petrie, who gave his name to the suburb of Petrie to the north of Brisbane.